it-sd/sqc-project-Tominator10/docs/proposal.md

 # Pokémon "Vibe Check" Tournement
-The goal of this website is to created a crowdsourced, uninformed, and incredibly biased ranking of pokemon based on vibes alone.
+The goal of this website is to create a crowdsourced, uninformed, and incredibly biased ranking of pokemon based on vibes alone.
 The main page of the site displays a photo and name of two random pokemon and prompts the user to select which one "has better vibes," with what defines "better" and "vibes" purposefully left up to user's discretion.

 ## Web Services
 - [Micro User Service](https://m3o.com/user) (apiKey)